hilwat/shipwars/README.md

 TO DO
+Overall/First Page
 - font: phosphate see if it will run if not remove Font folder and @font-face in app.css
+- clean up fonts in app.js file
+- Canvas and video light/dark upon hover and click
+- Should the ship in logo be animated on the menu panel
+- Should the favicon be animated (gif)
+- Footer what should it look like? - link to github
+- bouy button top right or question mark? to change language? -> use i18 to do this?

+Second page gametype
+- Should change the backgrounds on the types
+- Stranger pirate silohette instead
+- SVG should move upon hover over change - try svgator?
+Also make the button darker like first page

+Third page
+- light grey still there no matter what I do
+- Need to do dynamic code in code that ID to be game link
+- Social share need to happen - so find how to do the links? trigger popups
+- Your matched dynamic?
+Should there be a waiting screen depending on gametype?
+- make it scrollable the menu section? fixed width and height maximum??

+Game Screen
+- make the menu buttons reflect action - e.g. pause, hide and show chat?
+- start to introduce game logic

+More screens or popup?
+- Win
+- Lose Screen
+- Person left not responding
+- 404 Error screen
+- trying to join when already going (e.g. game already in process if you were just playing try closing another tab)

 ## Available Scripts